-Qwa3 - Till (Wolf Creek or Alburnett Formations) Generally three to ninety-one meters (10 to 300 feet) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett Formations with or without a thin loess mantle (Peoria Formation-less than 2 meters) or thin loamy sediment mantle (unamed erosion surface sediment) may overlie intervening clayey Farmdale/ Sangamon Geosol.
-This mapping unit can be buried by unnamed erosion surface sediments, loess or alluvium and is shown only in the cross-section.
+Qwa3 - Till (Wolf Creek or Alburnett formations) Generally 3 to 91 m (10-300 ft) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations with or without a thin loess mantle (Peoria Formation-less than 2 m) or thin loamy sediment mantle.
+An intervening clayey Farmdale/Sangamon Geosol may separate these units.
+This mapping unit is shown only in the cross-section and may be buried by unnamed erosion surface sediments, loess or alluvium.